azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 The Core resource group will contain our core networking, i.e. the virtual network, three subnets (training, dev and GatewaySubnet) and a VPN gateway.

-The NSGs resource group will contain a group of simple predefined NSGs:
+The NSGs resource group will contain a some simple predefined NSGs.
+The first is intended for the resource group level and includes a selection of allowed ingress ports.

 **NSG Name** | **Protocol** | **Port**
 AllowSSH | TCP | 22